AmgdGocha/DriveFS-Sleuth/README.md

 A path can be passed to the `--csv` arguments so DriveFS Sleuth outputs 2 CSV files, the first file contains a list of all the processed files while the second CSV file lists the files and folders that match the search if the analyst provided any.
 Similarly, a path can be provided to the `--html` argument to generate an HTML report with the analysis results.

+# 🌟 Your Feedback Matters:
+I'm eager to hear your thoughts!
+Share your feedback and suggestions, or report issues on our GitHub repository.
+Your input is crucial in making DriveFS Sleuth even more robust.
+Consider starring the repo if you found it useful. 😉